 Federal direction has been painfully absent over the years as rescindment of the Cole memo has created looming questions of federal interest and potential interference in state cannabis markets.
 As a result, state regulators have had to navigate countless legal challenges without federal guidance.
 Examples include the drafting of pesticide rules for cannabis growers without the assistance of the Environmental Protection Agency or the U.S. Department of Agriculture, the enforcement and oversight of Delta-8 and other novel cannabinoids outside of licensed programs, and the many barriers to cannabis banking.

 Over the past two years, the federal government has started providing subtle nods of recognition that its interest in cannabis may be growing.
-From the National Institute on Drug Abuse’s latest request for proposals to create a medical cannabis registry to the Drug Enforcement Agency finally ending a decades-old monopoly on cannabis research, one can extrapolate that federal interest in cannabis may be leading to a larger effort like rescheduling and decriminalizing as promised by the current White House.
+From the National Institute on Drug Abuse’s latest request for proposals to create a medical cannabis registry to the Drug Enforcement Administration finally ending a decades-old monopoly on cannabis research, one can extrapolate that federal interest in cannabis may be leading to a larger effort like rescheduling and decriminalizing, as promised by the White House.

 Federal absence has not only been a disadvantage for cannabis regulators in solving problems that the feds have the authority to handle, it has also been a disadvantage for the federal government.
 Cannabis regulations across the states are inconsistent at best and conflicting at worst.
 By not being present in the creation of these programs, the federal government is significantly behind in creating an interstate framework that would support and unify—rather than obstruct—the success of state programs.